Aqa Computer Science Gcse Specification

 1.1.3 Computer Organisation and Architecture

-This section delves into the inner workings of computers.
+This section walks through the inner workings of computers.
 You'll learn about:

 • Central Processing Unit (CPU): Understanding the role of the CPU, including the Arithmetic Logic Unit (ALU) and Control Unit (CU).